dtrap/dtrap.github.io/_posts/2015-06-01-data-drenched.md

 ![Figure 3: Not a fresh idea]({{ www.dtrapezoid.com }}/images/cave-drawings.jpg)

 This is what the transition from the red telephone booth to the wifi monolith truly represents.
 We worship our own existence.
-It is a fundamental need.
+It is a fundamental need, in that sense our very souls are data drenched.

 ![Figure 3: Praise Smartphone]({{ www.dtrapezoid.com }}/images/Praise-smartphone.jpg)